-It might be possible to have two separate auto insurance polices for two different people on one vehicle.
-Insurance guidelines differ though so you would have to check with different insurance companies to see if what you want is possible and allowable by their guidelines.
+It might be possible to have two separate auto insurance policies for one vehicle.
+Insurance guidelines differ, so you must ask your car insurance company to see if it’s allowed.

-Typically this type of double insurance on a vehicle is not necessary and may go against many companies underwriting guidelines, since normally one policy would be able to cover all the drivers of the vehicle.
+Typically, this type of double insurance on a vehicle is unnecessary and may go against underwriting guidelines since one policy covers all vehicle drivers.

-A situation that we can think where two car insurance policies might be placed on the same vehicle is if there is a co-signer on a car that wants insurance on it in case the primary driver does not keep their insurance on it as they should.
-This type of coverage is hard to buy separate from all the liability coverage that is required on a policy.
-Furthermore, a co-signer can request to be listed as an additional insured on a policy.
-They are then notified of policy status, just as a lien holder is notified.
+It’s unnecessary to place two car insurance policies on the same vehicle.
+This type of coverage is hard to buy separately from all the liability coverage required on a policy.
+A co-signer can request to be listed as an additional insured on a policy and can be notified of a policy’s status just like a lienholder.